Sex-trafficking charges against GOP strategist prompt condemnation from leading Republicans in Minnesota

 From October 2019 until early January 2020, Carnahan and Lazzaro co-hosted the podcast #truthmatters.

+Following suit Friday morning was state House Minority Leader Kurt Daudt, R-Crown.
+Daudt called the indictment against Lazzaro "deeply disturbing, and I hope he will be prosecuted to the fullest extent of the law."
+He also said he intended to donate to charity a political contribution he received from Lazzaro in 2018.

-Later Friday morning, Republican U.S. Rep. Tom Emmer, of Delano, echoed Carnahan's words and action.
+Republican U.S. Rep. Tom Emmer, of Delano, also called the news "deeply disturbing" on Thursday and donated Lazzaro's campaign contribution.

+Alexandra House in Blaine provides services to victims of domestic and sexual violence.
+Anna Marie's Alliance is a shelter in St. Cloud for domestic violence survivors.

-Thursday night, state Sen. Karin Housley, R-St. Marys Point, called the allegations "disturbing and troubling" and said she was donating her contribution from Lazzaro to the Women's Foundation of Minnesota for their "Our Girls Are Not For Sale" program.
+On Thursday night, state Sen. Karin Housley, R-St. Marys Point, called the allegations "disturbing and troubling" and said she was donating her contribution from Lazzaro to the Women's Foundation of Minnesota for their "Our Girls Are Not For Sale" program.
+Doug Wardlow, Republican candidate for attorney general, said Friday that he's turning over his contribution from Lazzaro to the same program.

 Earlier Thursday, DFL Party Chairman Ken Martin said it was "extremely disturbing that a man arrested for sexually trafficking six minors has such deep ties to so many Minnesota Republican officials, candidates, and organizations, particularly Republican Party Chairwoman Jennifer Carnahan and her husband, Congressman Jim Hagedorn."